skabeche/php-mvc/README.md

 ## Overview

-Simple MVC system created with PHP for demo purposes.
+MVC system created with PHP for demo purposes.
 A different approach creating routes/paths through a YAML file.

 On the front-end side, it utilizes Vite, Tailwind and Vanilla JavaScript.